THIS IS A PRESELL, CONTENT WILL BE READY AFTER JULY 2022

 This course is for CRTPs who have already completed 60 hours of qualifying education

-Per CTEC regulations, this course expires January 15
+Per CTEC regulations, this course expires on January 15

 Included in this course: